Indexing Form Instructions

-- Put all meat, poultry, fish, and pasta dishes into Main Course, as well as any other Courses indicated by the author/cookbook.
+- Put all meat, poultry, fish, and pasta dishes into Main Course (and/or Appetizers or Small plates, if so specified), as well as any other Courses indicated by the author/cookbook.

-- Index all simple vegetable recipes as Side dish, as well as any other Courses indicated by the author/cookbook.
+- Index all simple vegetable and grain/pulse recipes as Side dish, as well as any other Courses indicated by the author/cookbook.

-- Do not index a Course for soups, except for fruit soups which may be indexed as Dessert or as specified by the author/book.
+- Only index a Course for soups if one is specified, such as Appetizers, Main course, etc.; fruit soups may be indexed as Dessert or as specified by the author/book.